slowernews/wisdom-tldr/chapters/introduction.md

 > *"Home is not where you are born; home is where all your attempts to escape cease."
 -- Naguib Mahfouz*

-> *"One's destination is never a place, but a new way of seeing things."
+> *"One’s destination is never a place, but a new way of seeing things."
 -- Henry Miller*

 > *"Get yourself into a state of calmness, and then ferocity will take care of itself."